 Mark Vavroch, Executive Director

 Mark has been a full time employee since April 1987.
 He began his employment with the Board as a park ranger and later was hired as director in 1990.
 Mark is responsible for the day to day operation of the County Conservation Department, as well as, preparing budgets, making recommendations to the Board, writing grants, and helping maintain and develop all county areas.
 Mark received a B.S. in Forestry with an emphasis in Outdoor Recreation from Iowa State University.
-Mark and his family enjoy watching school athletic events, watching college football, fishing and walking Ginger (their lab).
+Mark and his family enjoy watching school athletic events, watching college football, fishing and walking Bella (their lab).

 Corey has been a full time employee since May 2003.
 His duties include patrolling and maintaining all county areas with a special emphasis on managing and developing the county’s wildlife areas.
 Corey loves the diversity of the job, everyday is a little different.
 Corey received an Associate of Science Degree from Kirkwood Community College.
 During his spare time, Corey and his wife enjoy boating, camping, snowmobiling, and spending time with their families.

 Emily Klein, Resource Manager / Naturalist

 Emily has been a full time employee since May 2016.
 Her duties include maintaining all county areas and teaching environmental education programs.
 Emily enjoys sharing her love of the outdoors with others.
 Emily received a B.S. in Agriculture Education, Science Communication option from Iowa State University and a Master’s degree in Curriculum and Instruction with an emphasis in Environmental Education from Florida Atlantic University.
 Emily and her family enjoy traveling, camping, biking, downhill skiing, hunting, kayaking, and swimming in the farm pond.